Shadow Of Your Love

 Axl would talk about the making of the song:

 You know, Shadow of your Love was… I wrote the lyrics kinda influenced by Thin Lizzy.
 And that was one of the songs that I wrote with Paul Huge, who was original guitarist from Indiana with Izzy and I, and now he’s in a band called Mank Rage.
-And we just wrote that like in 7 minutes, you know, we did it in 7 minutes years ago, and it is something we're really proud of, you know, it’s my friend Josh’s favorite song. […] Well, I’d pondered the words years before that, and then when the song hit it was just like, “fssst!”
-It went through the (?) mental road (?)
-"Bitch, bitch, go!".
+And we just wrote that like in 7 minutes, you know, we did it in 7 minutes years ago, and it is something we're really proud of.
+You know, and it’s my friend Josh’s favorite song. […] Well, I’d pondered the words years before that, and then when the song hit it was just like, “fssst!”
+It went through the files, the mental Rolodex, "This fits, go!".
 We had 7 minutes to jam, we didn’t have any equipment so it was like, we didn’t have a choice.

 Steven would later remember playing the song while in Hollywood Rose in 1984, and mistakenly think it was a song written entirely by Izzy: